 We know from research that children learn better in a natural environment, and this is especially so for children with learning difficulties.
-However to our best knowledge, there is no educational material on nature-based skill development across these three countries.
-The aim of this project is to utilise welcoming, eco-friendly outdoor settings for children with learning disabilities, and through an exchange of practises, developing innovative methods for outdoor learning.
+At the start of the project, there was no educational material on nature-based skill development across these three countries.
+The aim of this project was to utilise welcoming, eco-friendly outdoor settings for children with learning disabilities, and through an exchange of practises, developing innovative methods for outdoor learning.

-Partner schools in the Mersey Forest include Green Lane Community Special School, Warrington and Bluebell Park School, Kirkby.
-The team are also working alongside other partners including Bos+, The Institute for Forest Pedagogy, GOZDIZ - Department of Forest Ecology, Ljubo Sercer Elementary School and Os Jela Kanezica in Slovenia and MPI Heemschool, Brussles and The Royal Orthopedagogisch Centre in Belgium.
+Partner schools in the Mersey Forest included Green Lane Community Special School, Warrington and Bluebell Park School, Kirkby.
+The team also worked alongside other partners including Bos+, The Institute for Forest Pedagogy, GOZDIZ - Department of Forest Ecology, Ljubo Sercer Elementary School and Os Jela Kanezica in Slovenia and MPI Heemschool, Brussles and The Royal Orthopedagogisch Centre in Belgium.

-The Mersey Forest Team are supporting the two UK partner schools in delivering Forest Schools, help to develop and test a Green Learning Toolbox and monitor its impact helping to identify best practice.
+The Mersey Forest Team have supported the two UK partner schools in delivering Forest Schools, helped to develop and test a Green Learning Toolbox and monitor its impact helping to identify best practice.

-The Green Learning Environment project will last from September 2016 until December 2018.
+The Green Learning Environment project lasted from September 2016 until December 2018.